-Students enrolled in the course are expected to attend all online lectures (see Method of Instruction section) at the scheduled times (see General Information section).
-Please do not register in this course if you cannot attend the lectures at the scheduled times or if you do not have a computer with a working microphone and webcam.
+Students enrolled in the course are expected to attend all lectures (see Method of Instruction section) at the scheduled times (see General Information section).
+Please do not register in this course if you cannot attend the lectures at the scheduled times or if you do not have a laptop computer that you can bring to every lecture (see Technical Requirements section).